luminus-framework/luminus/resources/md/clojurescript.md

 ```

 Note that CSRF middleware is enabled by default.
 The middleware wraps the `home-routes` in the `handler` namespace of
 your applictation.
-It will intercept `POST` requests to the server.
+It will intercept any request to the server that isn't a `HEAD` or `GET`.

 ```clojure
 (def app